ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 This document uses the Augmented BNF defined in {{!RFC5234}} and updated by {{!RFC7405}} along with the "#rule" extension defined in {{Section 5.6.1 of HTTP}}.

-The term Origin is to be interpreted as described in Section 7 of {{WEB-ORIGIN}}.
+The term Origin is to be interpreted as described in Section 7 of {{!WEB-ORIGIN=RFC6454}}.

 This document uses the terms List, Item and Integer from {{Section 3 of !STRUCTURED-FIELDS=RFC8941}} to specify syntax and parsing, along with the concept of "bare item".